Focko Ukena: Role of Ukena

-Ukena was originally a military commander under Keno tom Brok.
-As such he defeated Sicka Sjaerda at Noordhorn in 1417, and conquered Dokkum in 1418.
+Ukena was originally a military commander under Keno II tom Brok.
+As such he defeated Sicko Sjaerda at Noordhorn in 1417, and conquered Dokkum in 1418.
 After the reconquest of Dokkum by the Schieringers, he disembarked at Hindeloopen and defeated the Schieringers at the Palesloot.

 Ukena took Stavoren and besieged Sloten, but was forced to withdraw by the troops of John III, Duke of Bavaria, Count of Holland.
 Ukena was the first to sign the Peace of Groningen on 1 February 1422, which was aimed against all foreign lords.
 Next he battled with the Hansa against the Likedelers, and expelled them from Ezumazijl and Dokkum.
 Afterwards he turned against tom Brok and was primarily active in East Frisia.

 Ukena was unable to sustain his resistance to tom Brok, and eventually retreated to the castle of Dijkhuizen at Appingedam, which was the property of his second wife, Hiddeke Ripperda.
 He died there in 1435.
 His resistance eventually prevented tom Brok from taking the much-wanted County of East Frisia.